syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#methods:stop}

-It allows to stop the current audio/video source of the media player.
+Stops the current audio/video source of the media player.

 #### Example